tracy-o/learning-day/docs/load-test-results/2022-06-13-tls-termination.md

 # TLS Termination Loadtest Report

 The purpose of these loadtests is to measure the performance differences between:
-- terminating TLS connections on the load balancer (as we currently do)
+- Terminating TLS connections on the load balancer (as we currently do)
-- terminating TLS connections on the instance
+- Terminating TLS connections on the instance
-- terminating TLS connections on the instance while also verifying client certificates
+- Terminating TLS connections on the instance while also verifying client certificates

 ## ;TLDR
 Terminating TLS on the instance is much less performant.